Botanical Name: Hoya Kerrii

 Temperature: Average to warm room temperatures (65-80°F/18-27°C) year-round.
 It will tolerate a minimum of 50°F/10°C. Keep Hoya kerrii out of drafts and away from heat/AC vents.

-Soil: Grow in good-quality potting mix.
+Soil: Grow in a good-quality, all-purpose potting mix

 Fertilizer: Feed monthly spring through fall with a water-soluble fertilizer specially made for succulents, diluted by half.

 Propagation: Take 3 in (7 cm) stem tip cuttings in spring.
 Cut just below a node (the place where a leaf is attached to the stem).
 The node contains cells that will grow roots.
 Cuttings should include at least 1 pair of leaves.
 They will root in moist potting mix.
+Remember, Hoya kerrii is slow-growing, so be patient.